bgrullon/FlightDelayPrediction/README.md

 ## Research Questions to Answer
 1. What is the correlation between precipitation and flight delays ?
 2. What is the correlation between windspeed and flight delays ?
-3. What is the correlation between temp and flight delays ? min vs max ?
+3. What is the correlation between temp and flight delays ?
-4. Trends of % flight delays/cancellations overall ?

 ## Datasets to be used
 [Flight data from Kaggle](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018)